targetblank/micropython_ahtx0/README.md

 # micropython_ahtx0

-MicroPython driver for the AHT10 and AHT20 temperature and humindity sensors.
+MicroPython driver for the AHT10 and AHT20 temperature and humidity sensors.

 ## Example usage